kgregart/pandas-challenge/README.md

 __Scores by School Size__

-Use the following code to bin the per_school_summary.
+Use the given code to bin the per_school_summary.

-image of results

 Use pd.cut on the "Total Students" column of the per_school_summary DataFrame.